tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Note that because of packet loss, it is possible for one side to be sending application data even though the other side has not received the first side's Finished message.
-Implementations MUST either discard or buffer all application data packets for the new epoch until they have received the Finished message for that epoch.
+Implementations MUST either discard or buffer all application data records for the new epoch until they have received the Finished message for that epoch.
 Implementations MAY treat receipt of application data with a new epoch prior to receipt of the corresponding Finished message as